4 States Pass Stock Epinephrine Bills

 It should be noted that a school’s stock auto-injectors are not meant to replace children’s own auto-injectors, but rather are there in case of an unexpected circumstance, such as a new allergy, missing device or allergic reaction requiring an extra dose.

 For others looking to lobby their state on the stock epinephrine issue, Moassessi stresses the importance of collaboration.
-“Uniting parents statewide and creation of our working group – which included school nurses, the pharmacy board, physicians, Mylan Specialty (with its four free EpiPens for schools program), and the various nursing, school and teachers’ associations – this was key to creating legislation that would be successful.”
+“Uniting parents statewide and creation of our working group – which included school nurses, the pharmacy board, physicians, an auto-injector manufacturer, and the various nursing, school and teachers’ associations – this was key to creating legislation that would be successful.”